How much sugar in the life of a believer is a question to be faced.

 I’d like to end this with a little look at honey.
 It consists of a mixture of glucose and fructose, two highly glycemic sugars.

-It’s pure mystery at this stage but German researchers after studying eight different honey varieties were astonished to find that five out of six of the natural honeys produced by small beekeepers had a low glycemic index[1]; they have little influence on blood glucose.
+It’s pure mystery at this stage but German researchers after studying eight different honey varieties were astonished to find that five out of six of the naturally produced by small beekeepers had a low glycemic index[1]; they have little influence on blood glucose.

-In fact, diabetics enjoying a little natural honey every day actually had lower fasting blood glucose in the morning.
+In fact diabetics enjoying a little natural honey every day actually have lower fasting blood glucose in the morning.

-But commercial honey once it has been processed has a very high glycemic index, greater than that of sugar.
-Pollen is removed and important enzymes destroyed by heating; and over fifty percent of that on supermarket shelves today is adulterated with high fructose corn syrup and other chemicals which are much cheaper to produce.
+But commercial honey once it has been processed has an extreme glycemic index, greater than that of sugar.
+Pollen is removed and important enzymes are destroyed by heating; and over fifty percent of that on supermarket shelves today is adulterated with high fructose corn syrup and other chemicals which are much cheaper to produce.

 Smell your honey before tasting it; does it have what foodies describe as “floral tones?”
 Or is it just sickly sweet?
 The natural product of the hive contains volatile substances that give it the fragrance of a million flowers; once processed they are lost and it becomes as dull and lifeless as a teaspoon of sugar.